Afternoon Tea

 Personal care items and donations were collected for Grace House women's shelter.

-Join Deacons Isabel Cutler and Debbie Edmondson for a new program called Listen, Love and Pray: Grief and Loss Support.
+Join Deacons Isabel Cutler and Debbie Edmondson for Listen, Love and Pray: Grief and Loss Support.

 Along with this weather comes the flu, increasing numbers of COVID cases, and various viruses and colds.
 Flu vaccines and COVID vaccines, if not available now, will be very soon.
 Health care providers and pharmacies will be able to advise us and administer the vaccines.